Cyberarts

 Cyberarts or cyberart refers to the class of art produced with the help of computer software and hardware, often with an interactive or multimedia aspect.

 Overview

 The term "cyberarts" is vague and relatively new; nevertheless, much of the work described by this term is rarely described any other way.
 For instance, a common type of cyberart which is produced programmatically by applying a set of design rules to a natural or preexisting process.
 A program could produce a few million such 'works of art' in a minute.

-The word "CyberArts" is claimed as a registered trademark by Miller Freeman Inc., promoter of a series of muti-media technology conferences known as CyberArts International during the early 1990s.
+The word "CyberArts" is claimed as a registered trademark by Miller Freeman Inc., promoter of a series of multi-media technology conferences known as CyberArts International during the early 1990s.